amitsagtani97/nomtalkV2/README.md

-# talk_english
+# NomTalk

-App for Graphic Chef internship
+App to learn new langugae the Crypto way

 ## Getting Started